NP-hardness of SVP in Euclidean Space: Introduction

-\begin{Con}[van Emde Boas \cite{vEB81}] is {\bf NP}-hard. \end{Con} This conjecture implies that ${\rm SVP} \not\in {\bf P}$, that is, there is no polynomial time algorithm to solve SVP, under the standard assumption that ${\bf NP} \not= {\bf P}$, thus answering the fundamental algorithmic question on SVP.
+This conjecture implies ${\rm SVP}$ is at least as hard as the most difficult problems in ${\bf NP}$, showing that ${\rm SVP}$ has no polynomial time algorithm under the standard assumption that ${\bf NP} \neq {\bf P}$, thereby answering the fundamental algorithmic question regarding SVP.

-Almost twenty years after van Emde Boas's pioneering work, a major breakthrough was made by Ajtai \cite{Ajt98} who proved that SVP is {\bf NP}-hard under random polynomial time reduction.
-This implies that ${\rm SVP} \not\in {\bf P}$ under the stronger assumption that ${\bf NP} \not= {\bf RP}$, where we ignore the technical difference between one-sided error and two-sided error, such as {\bf BPP} and {\bf ZPP}.
+Almost twenty years after van Emde Boas's pioneering work, a major breakthrough was made by Ajtai \cite{Ajt98}, who proved that SVP is {\bf NP}-hard under randomized polynomial-time reduction, by reducing the {\bf NP}-complete subset sum problem to ${\rm SVP}$.
+This implies that ${\rm SVP}$ has no polynomial time algorithm under the stronger assumption that ${\bf NP} \neq {\bf RP}$.

+To prove van Emde Boas's conjecture in full, one must derandomize Ajtai's randomized polynomial-time reduction.
+Numerous authors have attempted this over the years.
+In particular, Micciancio \cite{Mic98} simplified Ajtai's sophisticated construction and formalized a derandomization approach via the lifting of a linear code and by reducing the {\bf NP}-hard Closest Vector Problem (CVP) to ${\rm SVP}$.
+This assumes the existence of an efficient, deterministic construction of a certain combinatorial gadget: a locally dense lattice with an explicit bad center (see \cite[Conjecture 1]{Mic14}).
+Micciancio proposed two strategies to construct this gadget efficiently.
+The first \cite{Mic98} relies on the conjectural distribution of smooth numbers in very short intervals; however, this number-theoretic conjecture remains far out of reach, even assuming the Generalized Riemann Hypothesis.
+The second \cite{Mic12} attempts to construct the gadget using the lifting of a tower of binary BCH codes, which has also proven difficult to fully realize.